John-Qu/John-Qu.github.io/_posts/2017-09-06-Transcripts-in-1-Introduction-to-python-of-MITx6001x.md

 We've also seen means of combination, simple arithmetic things, expressions that we can use to compute values.

+### BINDING VARIABLES AND VALUES

 ![](https://ws2.sinaimg.cn/large/006tKfTcgy1fjd5001m3aj30si0la10u.jpg)

-I said earlier there was one last piece, abstraction, ways of giving names to things.
+I said earlier there was one last piece, abstrac tion, ways of giving names to things.
 So I can refer to a value just by its name and reuse it.
 We're going to see other kinds of abstractions